pforret/blog.splashing/_topic/city/lahore.md

 ---
 # Lahore

-Lahore  is the capital of the Pakistani province of Punjab and is the country's 2nd largest city after Karachi, in addition to being the 26th largest city in the world.
-Lahore is one of Pakistan's wealthiest cities with an estimated GDP  of $84 billion as of 2019.
-It is the largest city and historic cultural centre of the greater Punjab region, and is one of Pakistan's most socially liberal, progressive, and cosmopolitan cities.Lahore's origins reach into antiquity.
+Lahore  is the second most populous city in Pakistan after Karachi and 26th most populous city in  the world, with a population of over 13 million.
+It is the capital of the province of Punjab where it is the largest city.
+Lahore is one of Pakistan's major industrial and economic hubs, with an estimated GDP  of $84  billion as of 2019.
+It is the largest city as well as the historic capital and cultural centre of the wider Punjab  region, and is one of Pakistan's most socially liberal, progressive, and cosmopolitan cities.
+It is situated in the north-east of the country, close to the International border with India.
-The city has been controlled by numerous empires throughout the course of its history, including the Hindu Shahis, Ghaznavids, Ghurids, and Delhi Sultanate by the medieval era.
-Lahore reached the height of its splendour under the Mughal Empire between the late 16th and early 18th century and served as its capital city for many years.
-The city was captured by the forces of the Afsharid ruler Nader Shah in 1739, then fell into a period of decay while being contested between the Afghans and the Sikhs.

 ## Unsplash photos